 You have likely already subscribed to a few reputable magazines, trades journals and other publications in your field.
 You may read a few choice blogs on the subject and use these information sources to make your own judgments on the fields at large.
 Have you, however, made all of these subscriptions separately?

 Now, if you make your subscriptions all at once and all with the same publisher (chances are that publisher will have at least two or three magazines of interest to you), you can get a great deal and save money on the long term.
-Often, these come with digital print editions, apps, and other great bonuses that help you get the most out of your trade, interest, or hobby.
+Often, these come with digital print editions, sound bars, apps, and other great bonuses that help you get the most out of your trade, interest, or hobby.

 Benefits to Subscribing to Multiple Magazines through a Single Publisher